gamemanual0/gm0/source/docs/robot-design/drivetrains/holonomic.rst

 It is also the cheapest bearing mecanum on the market.
 Due to its convenient mounting and fantastic strafing performance, we recommend all teams consider goBILDA mecanum wheels.

+These are tied with the `REV 75mm Mecanum Wheels`_ ($76.50 with team discount):
+These mecanums are uniquely positioned due to their compact size, at just 75mm (~3 inches) in diameter and 40mm wide.
+They can be easily mounted to 5mm hex shaft with an included adapter.
+They are also bearing based, which give them great strafing performance.

 2. `Nexus Bearing Mecanum Wheel`_ ($134):
 This was the old gold standard,